How to Pursue Excellence Rather than Perfection

 During this season of criticism, my heart developed a struggle with perfectionism.
 I felt like everything I did, everything I said, and everything I sought after had to be perfection.
 If it was, then I wouldn’t hear the stinging words of criticism.

-If you're working towards perfection, then that is a destination you will never reach.
-You can be like the Pharisees found in God’s word who puts on a mask of perfection to mask their unclean hearts.
-You could be like Martha who was so worried about her house being perfect she missed sitting at the feet of Jesus.
-You will end up in this horrendous cycle of never feeling enough, always being misunderstood, and never being the person you were designed to be.
+If you’re working toward perfection, that’s a destination you will never reach.
+You might become like the Pharisees in Scripture—wearing a mask of outward perfection while hiding an unclean heart.
+Or you could be like Martha, who was so worried about making her house perfect that she missed sitting at the feet of Jesus.

 Proverbs 16:24 says, “Kind words are like honey—sweet to the soul and healing to the bones.”

-If you can relate to any part of my story and have seen how you’ve struggled with perfectionism, I want to tell you one thing:
+If you can relate to my story and have seen your own struggle with perfectionism, hear me clearly: there is freedom in Christ.

-There is freedom from perfectionism, and there is freedom in Christ.
-Whatever you do, do it with a heart of excellence to bring all praises back to Jesus.
+Whatever you do, do it with a heart of excellence that gives all glory back to Jesus.

 HeadShot.jpg